 Sure, Goff didn't have a degree, but that didn't stop him from changing the course of architectural pedagogy.
 As head of the architecture department at the University of Oklahoma (OU), Goff moved away from Beaux Arts methods to create a more individualized learning environment.
 He taught students to nurture their own creative impulses (rather than follow his) and gave them the freedom to operate outside of the period's norms.
 Eccentric but beloved and respected, Goff introduced classical music alongside architecture in the lecture halls (famously, his favorite was Debussy), wore wild printed shirts, and hung sheets of plastic and shiny snowflakes in his office.
-He put OU on the architectural map, but in 1955, faculty forced Goff to resign for reasons that almost certainly were related to the fact that he was gay.
+He put OU on the architectural map, but in 1955, Goff resigned.

 6. Between 1947 and 1955, Goff produced much of his best work.

 Goff's time at OU proved to be the most productive period in his career.
 During these years, the architect realized a number of commissions, including some of his most well-known works like the Bavinger House, Hopewell Baptist Church, and the Frank House.